 The current study addresses these gaps using a novel paradigm to test the hypothesis that children's attention to a source of linguistic information is driven by the degree to which it supports their learning.
-In a departure from previous studies that employ highly simplified visual or auditory stimuli (Kidd et al. 2012; 2014; Cubit et al. 2021; Poli et al. 2020; Forest et al. 2022), we use natural language stimuli, which both interests children and carries real information for learning.
-Children across a 2-year age range (4-6 years) listened to one of the two alternate tellings of the same story, narrated at distinct levels of complexity: While the SIMPLE story mostly used words that children were likely to know, the COMPLEX story contained many words that were likely to be unfamiliar.
+In a departure from previous studies that employ highly simplified visual or auditory stimuli (Cubit et al., 2021; Forest et al., 2022; Kidd et al., 2012, 2014; Poli et al., 2020), we use natural language stimuli, which both interests children and carries real information for learning.
+Children across a two-year age range (4-6 years) listened to one of two alternate tellings of the same story, narrated at distinct levels of complexity: while the SIMPLE story mostly used words that children are likely to know, the COMPLEX story contained many words that were likely to be unfamiliar.
 During the story narration, we measured children's attention to the speech via their gaze to story-relevant visual stimuli.
 After the story narration, we measured children's learning from the speech via explicit tests of their listening comprehension and partial word knowledge.